ScottTunstall/ScrambleLandScapeDecode/README.md

 # ScrambleLandScapeDecode

 Explains how to decode the landscapes in Arcade SCRAMBLE 1981.
+(If you want to see my SCRAMBLE disassembly, please visit seanriddle.com/scramble.asm )

-Landscape outline is WHITE.
+Landscape outline is rendered in WHITE.

 Ground objects:
 Rockets are shown as RED
 Fuel tanks are shown as BLUE
 MYSTERYs are shown as GREEN
 BASE is shown as YELLOW.